ReallyLiri/kubescout/README.md

 ![icon](kubescout.png)

-Tool to alert on Kubernetes cluster issues of all kinds, in real time, with smart redundancy and with simple extendable api.
+An alerting tool for Kubernetes clusters issues of all types, in real time, with intelligent redundancy, and easily extendable api.

 Output example: